julienmoeys/macrounchained/README.md

-These benchmarks can be run at anytime, and also aim at detecting mistakes that could be introduced in the code when it is further develloped (for maintenance or new features).
+These benchmarks can be run at anytime, and also aim at detecting mistakes that could be introduced in the code when it is further developed (for maintenance or new features).

-In some cases it is was possible to compare the output of `macrounchainedFocusGW()` with MACRO In FOCUS (secondary metabolites), and the benchmarks is only used to detect accidental drift from the original output.
+In some cases it is was not possible to compare the output of `macrounchainedFocusGW()` with MACRO In FOCUS (secondary metabolites, multiple transformation pathways), and the benchmarks is only used to detect accidental drift from the original output.

 In these benchmarks, the parameter files (`.par`-files) produced by `macrounchainedFocusGW()` or `macrounchained()` are